 However, the real star of the show that puts Tonga on the map is the humpback whale migration from July to October.
 At this time of year staggering numbers swim up from Antarctica to calve and rear their young.
 Tonga is one of the few places in the world you can safely swim face to face with a humpback whale in crystal clear tropical water, making this a double bucket list tick trip for many.

 Tonga’s coral reefs boast excellent coverage and impressive marine biodiversity.
 There is a broad array of reef fish on offer and sometimes we will catch Bluefin Trevally straight off the beach.
-However. our favourite character is the docile Leopard sharks often spotted silhouetted on white sandy channels nestled between towers of coral.
+However, our favourite character is the docile Leopard Shark often spotted silhouetted on white sandy channels nestled between towers of coral.

 Oh and don’t forget the prehistoric coconut crabs, spanning a meter wide.
 These are largest land arthropod on Planet Earth.

 Incredible levels of isolation

 Before and after your island adventure we base ourselves at Kitesurf Tonga, a remote island lodging consisting of simple yet charming fales peppered along a pristine beachfront, a perfect stepping stone before you are castaway.
 If you have ever wanted to try your hand at kite surfing, this is the ideal place to tag on a few extra nights and give it a go.
 We return back here for a beach bonfire and hog roast celebration.